top of page

 The Bottom Line

 "Banning or harassing the people who do it right does not stop the people who do it wrong."
-If the barrier to entry becomes too high (socially or legally) for the hobbyist who breeds one litter of health‑tested champions a year, they will simply stop.
-The commercial operations that cut corners, however, will view the fines or complaints merely as a "cost of doing business" and continue operating.
+If the barrier to entry becomes too high—socially or legally—for the hobbyist who breeds one litter of health-tested champions a year, they will simply stop.
+The commercial operations that cut corners will view the fines or complaints merely as a "cost of doing business" and continue operating.

 98% Forever Home Success Rate

-We place approximately 60 puppies a year, and we are proud to say that 98% of our families find their perfect match.
+Whiteduck Mountain Kennel places approximately 60 puppies or less per year, and we are proud to say that 98% of our families find their perfect match.
 For the rare few where the fit isn't right, our lifetime support policy ensures every dog is taken care of, with a few exceptions.

 Comments